w3c/aria-at-app/docs/Local Development.md

 ## Testing

 ### Running all tests in a single pass
-The following command encompasses running the linter, formatter, and testing suite only once.
+The following command encompasses running the linter, formatter, Jest tests, and Lighthouse accessibility checks only once.
 ```
 yarn test
 ```